airalab/robonomics-wiki/docs/ja/hass-install-image.md

 To simplify the installation process when starting from scratch, a pre-made image may be used.
 It contains Home Assistant Core with Robonomics integration and IPFS.

+You can download it [from GitHub releases.](https://github.com/airalab/Robonomics-HomeAssistant-image)

-To download it, IPFS is to be used.
-[Install IPFS](https://docs.ipfs.tech/install/command-line/) and start the daemon (Don't forget to run `ipfs init` before the first start):
+Alternatively, to download it, IPFS is to be used.
+[Install IPFS](https://docs.ipfs.tech/install/command-line/) and start the daemon
+(Don't forget to run `ipfs init` before the first start):
 ```shell
 ipfs daemon